richardstartin/richardstartin.github.io/_posts/2019-07-24-vectorised-byte-operations.md

 This isn't necessarily the best environment to run benchmarks, but is good enough to get a rough idea of the differences between releases, and gives access to diagnostic profilers.
 I am comparing JDK11 with a JDK13 early access build downloaded [here](https://jdk.java.net/13/).

-I looked at right logical shift first, which shifts all bits towards zero, including the sign bit.
+I looked at right logical shift first, which shifts all bits towards zero, and fills the most significant bits with zero.

 ```java
   @Benchmark